Urticaria chronic spontaneous L50.8

 This section has been translated automatically.

-• Advanced diet
+• build-up diet

-• Salicylate-rich diet
+• additive-rich diet

 • Biogenic amines

-• Oral provocation test for idiosyncrasy (OPTI).
+• Oral provocation test for idiosyncrasy (OPTI)

 Differential diagnosis